-B2 Fund objectives Briefly explain how your organisation will support the following objectives of the Organics Market Development Grant Program: Facilitate the expansion of the NSW markets for recycled organic materials by an additional 70,000 tonnes by June 2017.
+Fund objectives Briefly explain how your organisation will support the following objectives of the Organics Market Development Grant Program: B2 Facilitate the expansion of the NSW markets for recycled organic materials by an additional 70,000 tonnes by June 2017.
 Reduce contamination from source-separated organics collection systems to improve end market confidence in recycled organic products.
 Change awareness, knowledge, behaviours and practices around the use of recycled organic products.
-You will need to explain how your project will deliver on these objectives, including how its impact will contribute to sustainable market development.
-B2.1 Markets targeted What market(s) will your project target?
+You will need to explain how your project will deliver on one or more of these objectives, including how its impact will contribute to sustainable market development.
+Markets targeted B2.1 What market(s) will your project target?
 Why have you chosen this market?
 What is your estimate of the potential size of this market(s) and how have you calculated that potential?
+If you are developing a specification, standard or similar tool, you need to explain the extent of this market and the effect that developing the specification will have on expanding the market.
 You need to specify the market(s) that your project targets and the reason for choosing this market.
-The EPA-commissioned Recycled Organics Market Analysis, undertaken between June-September 2014 by The Right Mind International (TRMI), identified three broad markets with the largest potential for development in NSW: pasture broad acre cropping urban amenity.
+The EPA-commissioned Recycled Organics Market Analysis, undertaken between June-September 2014 by The Right Mind International (TRMI), identified three broad markets with the largest potential for development in NSW: pasturebroad acre croppingurban amenity.
 You are not limited to these markets, and you may have data and/or experience that gives you insight into specific segments of those broad market categories.
 Alternatively, your target market may be based on other criteria such as proximity to a processing site.
-B2.2 Communications and extension How will you communicate your project's outcomes to the target market, the NSW organics processing industry and the broader community?
-A detailed communication plan will be required from successful applicants at the first milestone.
+Communications and extension B2.2 How will you communicate your project's outcomes to the target market, the NSW organics processing industry and the broader community?
 This program will be funding projects which have the best potential to lead to a sustained increase in market expansion.
 The communication strategy will be an essential tool supporting that expansion.
 Current market expansion is driven by the recycled organics processing industry and it will be necessary to ensure that recycled organics processors are aware of any initiatives that will increase the demand for recycled product.
 It is also important for the community to understand what happens to their recycled organics, for example, initiatives such as social media promotion can assist councils increase householder awareness.